bep/docuapi/README.md

 If you want a different page selection, please provide your own `layouts/index.html` template.

+## Hooks

+When the fix for [#2549](https://github.com/spf13/hugo/issues/2549) is released we may do this with hooks, but until then you can provide some custom partials:

+* `partials/hook_head_end.html` is inserted right before the `head` end tag.
+Useful for additional styles etc.
+* `partials/hook_body_end.html` which should be clear by its name.

+The styles and Javascript import are also put in each partial and as such can be overridden if really needed:

+* `partials/styles.html`
+* `partials/js.html`

 ## Develop the Theme

 **Note:** In most situations you will be well off just using the theme and maybe in some cases provide your own template(s).
 Please refer to the [Hugo Documentation](http://gohugo.io/overview/introduction/) for that.